 A few years ago I stumbled upon this amazing article on Dopamine dressing.
-But it wasn’t until recently that I was reminded of it after seeing two Instagram bloggers I follow (@alwaysafashionparade and @girlwithbellsandwhistles ) bring up this topic.
+But it wasn’t until recently that I was reminded of it after seeing an article on this topic (can’t remember where now!).

 So here I am wanting to share this with you ladies as well!
 Basically, dopamine dressing or styling is all about how clothes make you feel- and in this case- mostly in a happy way.
 There’s a lot of research on how wearing color can boost your mood and why it is that we choose certain colors over others.